-New Thermacell Mosquito Repellent Value Pack Refill Earth Scent E 4 48 Hour
+Thermacell Mosquito Repellent Refill Value Pack 48 Hours R4

 Mosquitoes are classified within the same order as true flies due to their single pair of wings.
 Unlike other true flies within their order, these insects have scaled wings and females possess a long, needle-like mouthpiece.
 This mouthpiece extends and has the ability to pierce skin, enabling her to suck blood from her host.
 Males however, do not have the ability to suck blood, but rather feed on a mosquito's primary food source: nectar.

 It is commonly believed that mosquitoes dwell near standing water.
 While the majority of mosquito eggs are laid in a raft-like succession across fresh or still water, some of these insects will also alternatively choose to lay their eggs within moist soil as well.
 Regardless of where the eggs area laid, all eggs require water in one form or another to complete their growth.
 They must also be able to dry out prior to hatching.

 These insects prefer moisture-rich areas such as lakes and creeks as well as pastures and marshes.
 Areas that play host to warm and humid climates are commonly sought out environments.
 Mosquitoes can be found on most continents and climates throughout the world except for those of extreme cold.
 They are prevalent in Africa and America, with smaller numbers in Europe and less in Asia.

 Mosquitoes complete four stages within their life cycle; eggs, larvae, pupa and adulthood.
 These insects begin life as eggs and subsequently go through the transformation process as larvae, after which they pupate and finally enter into adulthood.
 A female mosquito lays as many as 200 eggs at a time.
 Each egg is laid individually, or alternatively, they are laid in an attached form that is commonly referred to as a raft.